bigOconstant/RecursionLesson/README.md

 ## Practice

 Write a recursive function to print out the three values starting with the root node.
+Put this outside of the Node struct.
+Right above the main function.

 ```cpp